Unsigned-Long/eKalibr/docs/details/build_ekalibr.md

 Considering the common issues reported by most people regarding the configuration and compilation of the `eKalibr` environment, I will provide here a step-by-step guide for setting up the `eKalibr` environment from scratch on an `Ubuntu 20.04` system.
-All steps have been tested and successfully compiled `eKalibr` on Ubuntu 20.04.
+All steps have been tested and successfully compiled `eKalibr` on `Ubuntu 20.04`.

 **Attention:** This install pipeline has already been, and only been tested on `Ubuntu 20.04`.